Phway-tt/Sales-Performance-Power-BI/README.md

 - Sales dropped 55% vs. last month, demanding immediate intervention.
 - Boost short-term sales with promotions, discounts, or targeted marketing.

+## Conclusion & Recommendations
+- Strengthen Old Customer Retention: Despite high new customer acquisition, old customer sales are below target.
+Implementing loyalty programs and retention strategies can help boost repeat sales.
+- Capitalize on High-Performing Products: With Scrub and Lotion leading sales, the next strategy should focus on promoting these products further while exploring growth opportunities for Soap and Shampoo.
+- Address Seasonal Sales Drops: The steep sales decline in June and other months indicates a need for seasonal marketing campaigns and promotional offers to maintain steady growth.
+- Enhance Sales Targeting Strategies: While YTD sales exceeded targets, there is room for improvement in setting realistic monthly targets and balancing fluctuations in demand.